< By-Laws

 b.
 Adult Member – Member to NHAHA only with limited voting privileges

 c.
-Honorary Life Member – By election of the Board of Directors for outstanding service to NHAHA with all privileges of an adult affiliate member with no annual dues assessment.
+Honorary Life Member – By election of the Board of Directors for outstanding service to NHAHA with all privileges of an adult affiliated member with no annual, dues assessment.

 SECTION 2A - SUSPENSION AND TERMINATION